bermeitinger-b/serviio/README.md

 -v <path to media>:/media \
 -v <path for transcoding>:/transcode \
 -e PGID=<gid> -e PUID=<uid> \
---net=host lsiocommunity/serviio
+--net=host cina/serviio
 ```

 ## Parameters

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080
-http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`
+http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.

-* `net=host` - Set network type
+* `--net=host` - Set network type
 * `-v /etc/localtime` for timesync - *optional*
 * `-v /config` - Where serviio stores its configuration files etc.
 * `-v /media` - Path to your media files, add more as necessary, see below.